hawic2t/hawic2t/README.md

 - :star:**WeWork and Stone & Chalk:** I've been a WeWork member since August 2023 and am an active member in community events and networking.
 Recently joined S & C in the start-up community and events.

-- 🌃: **Cyber Collective Advocate - US**: add description
+- 🌃: **Cyber Collective Advocate (Volunteer)**: A non-profit organisation that is dedicated to promote internet safety and cyber security awareness.
+Volunteer work groups include: development, launch, engagement and impact for an upcoming Internet Street Smarts course.

 - 🗨️: **Cyber Security Tech Meet-up**: for colleagues in the field to discuss latest topics, projects and trends in industry, share ideas and knowledge

  ### 🏙️: Upcoming projects and events:

-- :star: **National Missing Person Hackathon - Case Manager**: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.
+- :star: **National Missing Person Hackathon September 2024 - Case Manager**: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.

-- 🌃: **Cyber collective Internet street smarts 2024 course**: designed to empower everyday people with essential digital safety skills.
-Course content reviewer.

-- 🎙️: **Podcast recording with Galah Cyber** Founder to discuss the founder journey.
+**October 2024**

+- 🌃: <a href="https://www.cybercollective.org//">Cyber Collective Internet street smarts 2024 course</a>: I'm a course content reviewer and am so excited to be a part of Cyber Collective's mission to help society understand the impact of technology and for the every day user to learn how to protect themselves online with a one of a kind course, built by the staff and volunteers!
+Launching in October's Cyber Security Awareness Month.

+- 🎙️: <a href="https://www.galahcyber.com.au/podcasts/#:~:text=Tune%20in%20to%20%22Secured%20by%20Galah%20Cyber,%22%20the%20podcast%20for//">Secured by Galah Cyber Podcast</a>: I'm really looking forward to chatting with Cole Cornford Founder of Galah Cyber to share our stories of being respective start-up founders sometime.

 ### 📜: Submitted grant nominees:

-- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Haagen-Dazs Rose Gold Project 2025</a>:pending outcome.
+- 🌹: <a href="https://iwd.haagen-dazs.global/en/">Haagen-Dazs Rose Gold Project 2025</a>:In honour of Häagen-Dazs’ iconic female co-founder Rose Mattus, The Rose Project has a bursary grant to support trailblazing women around the world to continue their amazing work and support the incredible causes they are passionate about.
+Pending outcome.
 - 🌠: **Enterprising Women's 2023 grant**: Women's economic equality category and guest attendee for the <a href="https://youtu.be/mKFQBDSvU_c?si=rOJdwDiwhVq8LMyD/">Grant Finale at Parliament House</a>